BeckyMaina/BeckyMaina-quiz.github.io/README.md

 Once the quiz is over then the user can save their initials and score.

-Each question carries (20marks).
-Thus, total score is out of 100%.
+Each question carries (1mark).
+Calculation of the total is (userscore * 100) to get total in %.